 Since 2016 [manifesto], I have devoted a substantial portion of my time and energy to the hardest problem I've worked on: computing education research.
 It's the hardest because it requires substantial work on both technical and human-factors fronts; the audience is often unsophisticated and vulnerable; and if you screw up, you can do real damage to not only individuals but also the field and society.
-I recently wrote up a manifesto for my new direction [the same text is on both Facebook and Google+].
+I recently wrote up a manifesto on my new direction.

 I also teach in Brown's Executive Master in Cybersecurity program, where I'm responsible for the human factors course.
 The new version of the program is housed in computer science.